 Make a better offer

-This tip is probably one of the most efficient on this list, as nothing works as well against a cash offer as always, just as long as you offer more money without further ado.
+This tip is probably one of the most efficient on this list, as nothing works as well against a cash offer as offering more money without further ado.

 The offer must be substantial; it is not enough to offer $1000 or $2000 over the cash offer.
-It would help if you thought about how much money would make you change your mind and provide that difference for the seller.
+It would help if you thought about how much money would make them change their mind and provide that difference for the seller.

 Of course, it must be a reasonable offer; it is also not worth offering too much money for a house that is not worth it.